A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Abstract

 \section{Abstract}

-{In this paper, a robust sequential quadratic programming method of \cite{burke1989robust} for constrained optimization is generalized to problem with stochastic objective function, deterministic equality and inequality constraints.
-A stochastic line search scheme in \cite{paquette2020stochastic} is employed to globalize the steps.
-We show that in the case where the algorithm fails to terminate in finite number of iterations, the sequence of iterates will converge almost surely to a Karush-Kuhn-Tucker point under the assumption of extended Mangasarian-Fromowitz constraint qualification.
-We also show that, with a specific sampling method, the probability of the penalty parameter approaching infinity is 0.
+{In this paper, a robust sequential quadratic programming method for constrained optimization is generalized to problem with an {expectation} objective function {and} deterministic equality and inequality constraints.
+A stochastic line search scheme is employed to globalize the steps. {We show theoretically that sequences generated by the algorithm converge almost surely to a Karush-Kuhn-Tucker point under the assumption of the extended Mangasarian-Fromovitz constraint qualification}.
 Encouraging numerical results are reported.}